jedevc/fyp-report/report.md

 part of an RCE exploit.

-While templates are defined as abstract values, we can also use them inside C literal expressions and statements, which allow us to perform complex randomization inside parts of the program which cannot be defined in vulnspec due to the limitations of the language.
+While templates are defined as abstract values, we can also use them inside C literal expressions and statements, which allow us to perform complex randomisation inside parts of the program which cannot be defined in vulnspec due to the limitations of the language.